 - Other diseases.
 The heart muscle can also be affected by other diseases which can affect various parts of the body.
 A dilated cardiomyopathy may then develop in addition to other symptoms of the disease.
 For example, dilated cardiomyopathy sometimes occurs with the following conditions:

 If you only have mild enlargement of the heart, you may not have any symptoms.
 However, if your heart becomes very dilated, symptoms will develop.
 Symptoms may develop gradually or quite quickly, depending on how quickly the disease progresses.
-Possible symptoms include the following:
+Dilated cardiomyopathy may cause heart failure, which results in:

 - Shortness of breath.
 In mild cases, you may only become breathless when you exert yourself.
 For example, when you walk up a hill.
 With more severe heart failure, you may become breathless whilst resting or lying flat.

-- Fluid retention in the legs.
-Fluid retention in the body mainly affects the legs, due to the effect of gravity.
+- Increased fluid in the legs.
+The build up (retention) of extra fluid in the body is called oedema.
+It usually mainly affects the legs due to the effect of gravity.
 At first, you may notice some swelling of your feet at the end of the day.
 In time the swelling may gradually affect the lower parts of the legs.
 It may go higher if it is not treated.
 For many people there is a gradual build-up of fluid.
 You may not have any fluid retention in your feet or legs with mild heart failure.

 - Tiredness.
 This can be very variable.
 You may find that constant tiredness is the worst symptom you have.